rodrigo-castellano/KGE-Distillation/README.md

 Theoretical foundations can be found in the manuscript: 'Distilling KGE black boxes into interpretable NeSy models', by Rodrigo Castellano Ontiveros, Francesco Giannini, and Michelangelo Diligenti.

 ## Authors
-Rodrigo Castellano Ontiveros
+Rodrigo Castellano Ontiveros and Michelangelo Diligenti.
-Michelangelo Diligenti.

 ## Licence
 Copyright 2020